shawon100/Langauage-Translator/README.md

 # Langauage-Translator
-Language Translation by Machine Learning using Python, Huggingface in 5 lines of code
+Language Translation by Machine Learning using Python, Huggingface Transformers in 5 lines of code